-We have completed our audit of the financial statements of the Great Lakes Water Authority for the year ended June 30, 2020, and have issued our report thereon dated December 18, 2020.
+We have completed our audit of the financial statements of the Great Lakes Water Authority (the "Authority") for the year ended June 30, 2021 and have issued our report thereon December 8, 2021.
 This letter presents communications required by our professional standards.

 Your audit should provide you with confidence in your financial statements.
-The audit was performed based on information obtained from meetings with management, data from your systems, knowledge of the Authority's operating environment and our risk assessment procedures.
+The audit was performed based on information obtained from meetings with management, data from your systems, knowledge of your Authority's operating environment and our risk assessment procedures.
 We strive to provide you clear, concise communication throughout the audit process and of the final results of our audit.